mni: Code in the Wild

 As strings are a list of integers every standard datatype can be represented by these encodings.
 Ideally every permutation of settings can be checked to produce the smallest number of bits but besides being impractical it’s also not optimal.
 Because each setting change requires bits somewhere else a better idea to reduce the amount of bits required in a setting header is to calculate the best defaults for the runtime and check permutations only if maximal savings are necessary.

-Bitcode With No Fluff
+link Bitcode With No Fluff

 Using this base the next task is to adapt WASM bytecode into this custom bitcode.
 I started by recursively finding all functions called by a set of base exports, discussed below, the runtime will call into and removing all functions not within this set.
 Next I ran Binaryen optimization passes.
 Finally I convert the WASM into my bitcode standard using context aware compression.